jingtaoCoding/pokedex/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Completed Features
+- [x] search by id or name
+- [x] show the search result - currentPokemon card
+- [x] show the search-text history in a dropdown list
+- [x] show the past search results in a grid view
+-

 ## Project Progress
 - [x] create react app with typescript template
 - [x] update code structure